Here’s why community centres are important to our communities

 9. Offers educational opportunities

-Often centres host nursery or preschools, too.
+Often centres host nurseries or preschools, too.
 This allows the building to be put to great use during the day, ready for evening classes and activities.

 10. Provides unique and much-needed facilities